where there was none before

-Disclusion Time Reduction (DTR) therapy is a bite/occlusal adjustment procedure used in patients that possess stable and adapted temporomandibular joints (TMJ’s).
-Objective confirmation of stable & adapted TMJ's leads to predictable outcomes regarding restorative dentistry &/or TMD therapy!
+Measured Anterior Guidance Development (MAGD) therapy is a bite/occlusal adjustment procedure used in patients that possess stable and adapted temporomandibular joints (TMJs).
+Objective confirmation of stable & adapted TMJs leads to predictable outcomes regarding all forms of dental treatment!

 When back teeth contact/touch too long in TIME during function, research has shown repeatedly for decades that this neurologically overstimulates muscular contraction within the chewing complex.
 Many of these muscles, when overworked, become very fatigued and painful, resulting in unexplained headaches and tension within the head and neck.
 In a practical sense, muscles that overwork chronically can lead to not only broken teeth, but failing dental work as well!

-A precise and objective, digitally directed “alignment” of the way the teeth relate to one another over TIME, can reduce this overstimulation of the muscles, leading to not only a reduction in painful symptoms, but the likelihood that dental work will not fail over time as well!
+A precise and objective, digitally directed “alignment” of the way the teeth relate to one another over TIME, can reduce this overstimulation of the muscles (in patients with objectively confirmed TMJ's), leading to not only a reduction in painful symptoms, but in the likelihood that dental work will not fail over time as well!

 What others are saying

-Neural Occlusion screening is revolutionizing TMD diagnosis and treatment, and improving the likliehood of successful dental treatment outcomes!
+Neural Occlusion Screening (NOS) is revolutionizing TMD diagnosis and treatment, and improving the likliehood of successful dental treatment outcomes!
 Check out what patients and doctors are saying about it!

 “Nobody in my area, not one dentist, could get my bite right.
 Every time I had dental work done, the bite was shifting all over to the point that I had teeth banging from my front teeth to my back teeth.
 Jaw pain, headaches in the back of my head, neck and shoulder pain; all of that has improved since getting my bite balanced to the way it was supposed to be!”
 Her case study: https://youtu.be/rJEN8CoqGTA

-"Before doing DTR my mouth was telling my brain that things weren’t right, but I didn’t know what to do about it.
-Several months after having done DTR, I have nothing bad to say about it!
+"Before the computerized bite alignment, my mouth was telling my brain that things weren’t right, but I didn’t know what to do about it.
+Several months after having gone through the treatment, I have nothing bad to say about it!
 If things keep going the way they are, I’m going to be a very happy person!
 The things that I’ve done w/ this disability… imagine what I’m going to do without it!
 I’m going to take over!"
 His case study: https://youtu.be/AWv-1-_JhKQ

 DOCTORS - Get CNO Certified.

-As a CNO trained health professional, you will be well-suited to identify, diagnose, and address many confounding bite and TMD problems.
-The higher your level, the better suited you will be to consistently diagnose and treat many TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!
+As a CNO-trained health professional, you will be well-suited to identify, diagnose, and predictably address not only common restorative, orthodontic, and implant interventions, but many instances of confounding bite and TMD issues as well.
+The higher your level, the better suited you will be to consistently diagnose and treat many occlusal and TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!

 Practitioners who have passed the various certification levels and who possess an active CNO annual membership will be listed in the CNO "find a doctor" database, used by patients to find a CNO trained practitioner.